halfzebra/create-elm-app/template/README.md

 ## Dead code elimination

-Create Elm App comes with an opinionated setup for dead code elimination which is disabled by default, because it may break your code.
+Create Elm App comes with an setup for dead code elimination which relies on the elm compiler flag `--optimize` and `uglifyjs`.

-You can enable it by setting `DEAD_CODE_ELIMINATION` environment variable to `true`

 ## Changing the base path of the assets in the HTML